Chad-Mowbray/certs/README.md

 Once you get that going, you can test out your wire sniffing skills (on loopback) yet again to make sure that you see where the credentials are going.

 ##### Part II
-Note: For this one you need to tell Chrome to relax.  chrome://flags/#allow-insecure-localhost
+<b>Note: For this one you need to tell Chrome to relax.  chrome://flags/#allow-insecure-localhost</b>

 So far so good.
 Now we are going to fix things.
 Instead of an HTTP server, we are going to make an HTTPS server.
 In order to do that you'll need to get yourself a certificate (a public/private key pair).
 I think there was a command for doing just that somewhere in the lesson.